lokesh-rj/acceptance-tests/README.md

 I have used Allure reporting tool. http://allure.qatools.ru/

 To serve the report.
-Please run below command.
+Please run the below command.

 `npm run report`